What is DMARC (Domain-based Message Authentication, Reporting & Conformance)?

 DMARC, short for Domain-based Message Authentication, Reporting & Conformance, is an email authentication protocol to check if an email message really originates from where it claims to have, based on SPF and DKIM, another two email authentication protocols.
-In addition to email authentication, it also adds reporting capabilities, so that domain owners can examine email delivery statistics on their domains.
+In addition to email authentication, it also adds reporting capabilities, so that domain owners can examine email authentication statistics on their domains.

 What's the purpose of DMARC?